hajmedwissem/stm32h7b3i-dk-touchgfx/README.md

 It also monitors humidity and dangerous gases in real time, providing a simple and easy-to-read graph.

 All user configuration changes are saved in flash memory, allowing the system to restore settings automatically when the project restarts.

+See also the videos and pictures in video&picteurs to get real-world test results of the project